Other

 What is the Brief Pain Inventory?

-The BPI (Brief Pain Inventory) is a validated self-report scale developed by Cleeland and Ryan (1994) at the MD Anderson Cancer Center to assess the severity of pain and its impact on daily functioning.
-It was originally developed for cancer pain research but has since been validated across a wide range of conditions including chronic musculoskeletal pain, neuropathic pain, surgical pain, and HIV-related pain.
-The BPI-SF (Short Form) contains 9 items and takes approximately 5 minutes to complete.
+The Brief Pain Inventory (BPI) is a validated self-report questionnaire developed by Cleeland and Ryan (1994) at the MD Anderson Cancer Center to assess the severity of pain and its impact on daily functioning.
+Originally developed for cancer pain research, it has since been validated across a wide range of conditions including chronic musculoskeletal pain, neuropathic pain, post-surgical pain, low back pain, and HIV-related pain.
+The BPI Short Form (BPI-SF) contains 9 items and takes approximately 5 minutes to complete.

-- Pain Severity composite, the mean of 4 items rating worst pain, least pain, average pain, and pain right now, each on a 0–10 NRS.
-This gives an overall severity score 0–10.
+• Pain Severity composite — the mean of 4 items rating worst pain, least pain, average pain, and current pain ("pain right now").
+Provides an overall severity score from 0 to 10.

-- Pain Interference composite, the mean of 7 items rating pain interference with general activity, mood, walking, normal work, relationships, sleep, and enjoyment of life, each 0–10.
-Provides an overall functional impact score 0–10.
+• Pain Interference composite — the mean of 7 items rating pain interference with general activity, mood, walking ability, normal work, relations with others, sleep, and enjoyment of life.
+Provides an overall functional impact score from 0 to 10.

-Scores of ≥4 on either subscale are commonly used to define clinically significant pain in clinical trials and practice guidelines (World Health Organization Analgesic Ladder context).
-The BPI is free for non-commercial clinical and research use; copyright is held by Charles S. Cleeland, PhD; the scale is administered through the Department of Symptom Research at MD Anderson Cancer Center.
+Scores of ≥4 on either subscale are commonly used to define clinically significant pain in clinical trials and practice guidelines.
+The BPI is free for non-commercial clinical and research use; copyright is held by Charles S. Cleeland, PhD, and the scale is administered through the Department of Symptom Research at MD Anderson Cancer Center.

 BPI Score Interpreter